 Is all business insurance tax deductible?

-No. Most business-related premiums are deductible, but policies tied to personal benefit, such as life or disability insurance for owners, usually are not.
+No. Most business-related premiums are deductible, but policies tied to personal benefit, like life or disability insurance for owners, usually are not.

 Are insurance claim payments taxable?